fynnfluegge/milkyway-andromeda-merger-bench/vanilla-claude-fable-5-1/README.md

 | `claude-haiku-4-5` | 1.8k | 35 | 0 | 0 | $0.0020 |
 | `claude-fable-5-1` | 356 | 51.0k | 941.4k | 88.8k | $4.48 |

-`k` means 1,000 tokens.
-The abbreviated counts and model costs are rounded, so their displayed sum need not equal the separately reported total exactly.
-The source provides no per-token rates or invoice verification.
-These figures describe the recorded generation session; the line-change count is not a count of the files currently in this folder.
-Local simulation playback uses no model API and adds no model-token cost.